hacktoon/nami/README.md

 ### TopologyLayer
+- Cities next to salt lakes are ruins
 - Set city type using a fill from capital point
 - Each city in block map can occupy tiles as zones or neighborhoods
 - Dungeon types and levels like cat quest